instructure/hockey-gerrit/README.md

 1. Export a temporary environment variable for `GERRIT_REFSPEC`.
     * (eg. `export GERRIT_REFSPEC="this/is/a/test"`
-2. Inside of a git repo, run `hockey-gerrit`.
+2. Inside of a git repo, run `hockey-gerrit path/to/app`.
 3. The output will be something similar to the following: (Writes to `changelog.md`)

 ```